Asylum Lawyer New Jersey

 Unfortunately, there are circumstances where asylum will not be granted.
 If an applicant does not qualify, but has a fear of being tortured upon return to his/her home country, the applicant may apply for the United Nations Convention Against Torture (CAT) to stay in the United States.
-Though this process is a more difficult than applying for asylum, it can be successful with the assistance of Immigration Counsel.
+Although this process is a more difficult than applying for asylum, it can be successful with the assistance of Immigration Counsel.

 New Jersey Asylum Lawyer

 The Law Offices of Greg Prosmushkin, P.C. will work tirelessly to help an applicant through the Asylum application process.
-Furthermore, we will assist an applicant seeking to obtain the appropriate employment authorization documentation while waiting.
-Once Asylum has been granted, the applicant can work legally, without the fear of immigration consequences.
-The Law Offices of Greg Prosmushkin, P.C. can also help with Green Card Applications– which you may become available one year after being granted asylum.
+Furthermore, we will assist an applicant seeking the appropriate employment authorization documentation while waiting.
+Once Asylum has been granted, the applicant can work legally, without fear of immigration consequences.
+The Law Offices of Greg Prosmushkin, P.C. can also help with Green Card Applications – which you may become available one year after being granted asylum.
 The importance of a green card cannot be overstated.
 A green card will make an applicant a permanent resident, and offer certain protections United States law.
 Relying on asylum alone can be problematic, as it is possible that the applicant will be removed once conditions in the home country improve.
-We look forward to helping with all your Immigration needs.
+We look forward to assisting you with all your Immigration needs.
 Call The Law Offices of Greg Prosmushkin, P.C. today.

 This content was written on behalf of Greg Prosmushkin.